dotnet/docs/docs/framework/wpf/data/how-to-bind-the-properties-of-two-controls.md

 ![Screenshot showing a combo box with the value green selected and a green square.](./media/how-to-bind-the-properties-of-two-controls/data-binding-bind-background-canvas.png)

+> [!NOTE]
- **Note** The binding target property (in this example, the <xref:System.Windows.Controls.Panel.Background%2A> property) must be a dependency property.
+> The binding target property (in this example, the <xref:System.Windows.Controls.Panel.Background%2A> property) must be a dependency property.
 For more information, see [Data Binding Overview](data-binding-overview.md).

 ## See also